akkadotnet/akka.net/docs/articles/streams/integration.md

 and any ``Sink`` can be exposed as a Reactive Streams ``Subscriber``.
 Therefore we recommend that you implement Reactive Streams integrations with built-in stages or [custom stages](customstreamprocessing.md).

-For historical reasons the `ActorPublisher` class and `ActorSubscriber` class traits are provided to support implementing Reactive Streams `Publisher` class and `Subscriber` class with an `Actor` class.
+For historical reasons the `ActorPublisher` and `ActorSubscriber`  are provided to support implementing Reactive Streams `Publisher` class and `Subscriber` class with an `Actor` class.